dtduval/dtduval.github.io/Daily-notes.md

 **PROCEDURAL NOTES AND AGENDA**

 - Please read through the first three chapters of the textbook by today.
-      - In particular, let's recap Figure 2.2 from the textbook.
+      - I will introduce Figure 2.2 from the Rugman and Collinson textbook.

 - I would also like to discuss MNEs a bit in the first part of the class, in particular listing out some reasons why a firm might become a MNE (building on the various mechanisms - i.e., exporting, licensing - we discussed last class that a firm can use to _become_ internationalised).

 - We will focus a bit on globalisation in Module 1, and some of the readings (journal articles) for this module are directed at this.
 It's a massive topic, highly relevant to how business is undertaken internationally, and in some cases very controversial.
-Here are some **background** online articles that you might want to read/skim before class (not necessarily for presentation by volunteers, and not to be considered examinable):
+Some background online articles can be found in the Pinboard links for this Module (see Nexus):

+- Readings to be discussed (volunteers needed to lead):

+- International Economics 1: A brief history of modern economic globalization
+- Volunteer presentation: Fundamentals of Global Strategy 2: The globalization of companies and industries
+- The Global Environment Of Business: New Paradigms For International Management

 **CLASS NOTES**

+- For next class: be sure to do some of the background reading (see the prodedural notes for the class) for our visit from Diane Grey and Mariette Mulaire.

 ---------------------------------------------